Kiss

 Kiss Family (eleméri and ittebei)

-The coat of arms is a shield divided vertically into two halves, on one half a black eagle is visible on the other side the blue courtyard is divided into two parts by a horizontal white line, in the upper part three golden stars shine, in the lower part a golden lion can be seen in a leaping position.
-On the crown of the helmet above the shield, an arm is flashing a drawn sword
+The coat of arms is a shield divided vertically into two halves: on one half a black eagle is visible, while on the other side the blue courtyard is divided into two parts by a horizontal white line.
+In the upper section, three golden stars shine, in the lower part a golden lion is depicted in a leaping position.
+Above the shield, on the crown of the helmet, an arm wields a drawn sword.

-József Kiss de Elemér et Ittebei (1896-1918) was a World War I flying ace for the Austro-Hungarian Empire.
-He was credited with 19 aerial victories.
-He was the most successful Hungarian ace in the war.
+József Kiss de Elemér et Ittebei (1896-1918) was a World War I flying ace for the Austro-Hungarian Empire, credited with 19 aerial victories-making him the most successful Hungarian ace of the war.
 Kiss’s father was a gardener at the Pozsony military academy.
-He is reported to be related to Lieutenant-General Ernő Kiss, one of the 13 Martyrs of Arad who were executed in 1849.
-This relationship has not been proven and in fact some evidence exists that it is unlikely.
+He was reportedly related to Lieutenant-General Ernő Kiss, one of the 13 Martyrs of Arad who were executed in 1849.
+However, this relationship has not been proven, and some evidence suggests it is unlikely.
 His story is worth reading.
-When the Austro-Hungarian Empire declared war against Serbia, Kiss promptly dropped out of school and enlisted in the 72nd Infantry Regiment of the Austro-Hungarian army despite the fact that his truncated education would keep him from the officer’s ranks.
-On 26 October 1914 he went into action against the Russians in the Carpathian Mountains.
-He was severely wounded there, and sent home to convalesce.
-While on convalescent leave, he became interested in the Austro-Hungarian air service.
+When the Austro-Hungarian Empire declared war against Serbia, Kiss promptly dropped out of school and enlisted in the 72nd Infantry Regiment of the Austro-Hungarian army, despite his truncated education preventing him from reaching officer ranks.
+On 26 October 1914, he engaged the the Russians in the Carpathian Mountains, where he was severely wounded and sent home to convalesce.
+During his recovery , he became interested in the Austro-Hungarian Air Service.
 He applied, was accepted, and trained at Wiener-Neustadt.
-Kiss’ personal aircraft was painted black with a large white ‘K’ on either side of the fuselage, and he would wield it with a courage bordering on recklessness.
-He was seriously wounded again in late January 1918 but returned to duty only two months after having some of his bowel surgically removed.
+His personal aircraft was painted black with a large white ‘K’ on either side of the fuselage, which he wielded with a courage bordering on recklessness.
+He was seriously wounded again in late January 1918, but returned to duty only two months later- despite having undergone surgery to remove part of his bowel.
 His last victory was on 28 January 1918.
-He flew without any further triumphs until he was killed in action on 24 May 1918 by Lt.
-Gerald Birks of No 66 Squadron.
-His final tally of 19 included at least seven enemy aircraft forced down and captured and 9 victories shared with other pilots
+He flew without any further triumphs until he was killed in action on 24 May 1918 at the hands of Lieutenant Gerald Birks of No 66 Squadron.
+His final tally of 19 included at least seven enemy aircraft forced down and captured and 9 victories shared with other pilots.

 x Logo: Shield Security